-Justifying A Vehicle Wrap
+Justifying A Wrap

-Why are business owners turning to vehicle wraps?
+Why are business owners turning to wraps?

 How Much Does A Vehicle Wrap Cost?

 Depending on the type of vehicle wrap, the cost does fluctuate to a degree along with the grade of the film purchased.
-To better explain this, let’s look at a couple of different examples.
+To better explain, let’s look at a couple of different examples.
 First, consider a Ford Transit Connect, a smaller utility van in comparison to the full-size transit.
-Paired with a high-performance wrap and a new design built from one of Slicks’ creative designers, a customer would be looking at roughly $2,200.00 before tax without any roof coverage or bumper coverage.
-This would mean outside of the usually already black textured plastic bumpers (not wrap friendly) or the roof that most potential customers would never see anyway, everything else on the vehicle would be completely covered in this new vehicle wrap.
-For DOT regulations and driver safety, wrap companies are not allowed to cover the front driver, passenger or windshield areas of the vehicle.
-All other glass areas can be covered with an optional perforated window graphic film.
-Larger vans with a wheelbase around 136” holding similar coverage run closer to the $3,200-$4,500.00 range depending on the final size and coverage of that vehicle.
+With a high-performance wrap and a design from Slicks’ designers, you would be looking at roughly $2,200 before tax.
+This is without any roof coverage or bumper coverage.
+Everything on the vehicle would be covered, outside of the bumpers and the roof.
+The plastic bumpers are not wrap friendly and the roof won’t be seen by most customers.

-How Long Does It Last?
+How Long Do Vehicle Wraps Last?

 A cast film is made by pouring the PVC based film into a rolling mold, enhanced with plasticizers to improve the film’s overall conforming function.
-The advantage promotes itself when an installer is trying to wrap something like a door, where the low spot in the door handle area requires the film to be moderately stretched into a low point for complete door coverage.
-Without a cast base film, the vinyl would start to shrink naturally and pop up creating an air pocket, which eventually cracks, collects water/moisture and starts to fail in a complete section on the vehicle wrap.
+The advantage promotes itself when an installer is trying to wrap something like a door.
+The low spot in the door handle area requires the film to be moderately stretched for complete door coverage.
+Without a cast base film, the vinyl would start to shrink and pop up creating an air pocket.
+Eventually it cracks, collects moisture and starts to fail in a complete section on the vehicle wrap.
 Cast vinyl wraps typically last 3-5 years and can easily surpass 5 years with extra care and maintenance.